Expert Cat Care Advice

 Why Do Cats Hide When They Are Sick or Dying?

 When an indoor cat becomes seriously ill or is nearing the end of their life, they will often vanish under a bed or deep inside a dark closet.
-Discover the deeply devastating evolutionary survival strategy behind feline hiding.
+Discover the evolutionary survival strategy behind feline hiding.

 KittyCorner Team